-The South China Sea, with more than 200 islands, rocks, and low-tide elevations, is a gateway to global sea routes where approximately \$3.4 trillion in trade passes annually.
-China continues to militarize the South China Sea by placing anti-ship cruise missiles and long-range surface-to-air missiles on the disputed Spratly Islands.
+South China Sea by placing anti-ship cruise missiles and long-range surface-to-air missiles on the disputed Spratly Islands.
 China has used its maritime militia to advance its disputed sovereignty claims throughout the South China Seas, as China takes possession of islands that are also claimed by other countries.
 China recently began conducting a series of anti-ship ballistic missile tests in the South China Sea.
+Figure 1 shows the general location of the disputed areas in the South China Sea.